Need to know

 The maximum you can contribute per year ($15,000) will remain the same.
 So to get the full benefit from it, you'll probably need to be making deposits for at least three years before you want to buy.

 The scheme can be very technical and hard on those who make mistakes on the application.
-But from July this year it will become more flexible, giving more discretion to the Australian Taxation Office (ATO) to amend applications, among other changes.
+But from July 2022, it became more flexible, giving more discretion to the Australian Taxation Office (ATO) to amend applications, among other changes.